massquantity/LibRecommender/README.md

 + Implements a number of popular recommendation algorithms such as FM, DIN, LightGCN etc. See [full algorithm list](#references).
 + A hybrid recommender system, which allows user to use either collaborative-filtering or content-based features.
 New features can be added on the fly.
-+ Low memory usage, automatically convert categorical and multi-value categorical features to sparse representation.
++ Low memory usage, automatically converts categorical and multi-value categorical features to sparse representation.
-+ Support training for both explicit and implicit datasets, as well as negative sampling on implicit data.
++ Supports training for both explicit and implicit datasets, as well as negative sampling on implicit data.
-+ Provide end-to-end workflow, i.e. data handling / preprocessing -> model training -> evaluate -> save/load -> serving.
++ Provides end-to-end workflow, i.e. data handling / preprocessing -> model training -> evaluate -> save/load -> serving.
-+ Support cold-start prediction and recommendation.
++ Supports cold-start prediction and recommendation.
++ Supports dynamic feature and sequence recommendation.
-+ Provide unified and friendly API for all algorithms.
++ Provides unified and friendly API for all algorithms.
 + Easy to retrain model with new users/items from new data.